15 min read

 Total visibility and control

 A centralized purchasing system puts you in the driver’s seat with full visibility and control over everything your company buys and every supplier interaction.
 No more hunting down information in different subsidiaries or worrying about whether a department forgot to follow the right process.
-With everything in one place, you can see what’s being ordered, when, at what price, and from whom, all in real time.
+With everything in one place, you can see what’s being ordered, when, at what price, and from whom — all in real time.

 For example, if a department orders the same items as another one, you’ll know right away and can avoid duplicate orders or negotiate bulk discounts with one preferred vendor.
-This visibility also lets you track supplier performance, so you can make sure you’re getting the best service and quality at a good price, every time.
+Such visibility also lets you track supplier performance, so you can make sure you’re getting the best service and quality at a good price, every time.

 Overhead expense reduction